TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/ReadMe.md

 7. Present solution
 8. Make it production ready

-Every Summary has a Nummer infront of it, to clarify at which step the information is needed.
+Every Summary has a nummer in front of it, to clarify at which step the information is needed.